-In cases concerning severe obstruction of views the Court has applied relevant planning principles from the case of Tenacity Consulting v Warringah NSWLEC 140.
-Using these Tenacity Principles, the steps in assessing the obstruction are (from cases such as Hough v Rettermaier NSWLEC 1354; Ball v Bahramali NSWLEC 1334):
+In In cases concerning severe obstruction of views the Court has applied relevant planning principles from the case of Tenacity Consulting v Warringah NSWLEC 140.
+Using these Tenacity Principles, the steps in assessing the obstruction (from cases such as Hough v Rettenmaier NSWLEC 1354 and Ball v Bahramali NSWLEC 1334) are:

 - Assess the views to be affected.
 Water views are valued more highly than non-water views.
 So too are views containing icons (such as the Opera House) and whole views (such as a water view that contains the land meeting the water).

 - Consider from which part of the property the views are obtained.
 Protection of views across side boundaries is more difficult than those from front or rear boundaries.
 Also determine whether the views are from a sitting or standing position.
 Sitting views are more difficult to protect.
 The expectation to retain side and sitting views is often unrealistic.

 - Assess the extent of the impact the obstruction has on the view.
 Impact on the views from living areas is more significant than from bedrooms or service areas.
 Assess the impact for the whole property, not just the view that is affected and assess it qualitatively as negligible, minor, moderate, severe or devastating.

 - If the impact is severe, assess the reasonableness of the proposal that is causing the impact.

 A decision made under the Trees Act can be appealed on a question of law only.
 This means, if you do not like the Court’s decision, you can only appeal it on the grounds that an error of law has been made (Land and Environment Court Act 1979, section 56A).